ajayreddyfsd/NASA-Mission-Control/FullStack_Execution_Flow.md

 ### The `models` Folder (The 'M' of MVC)

 - This folder is where all the **data- and database-related logic** lives.
-- We created schemas for the `planetsCollection` and `launchesCollection`.
+- We created mongodb-collection-schemas for the `planetsCollection` and `launchesCollection`.
 - In `planets.model.js`, we read a `.csv` file as a stream, filtered the planets, and stored them in the `planetsCollection`.
 - In `launches.model.js`, we used `axios` to get data from an external API and saved each launch document to the `launchesCollection`.
-- we are literally storing theses i the local mongodb database, since we havent named the database anything, it might name it as "test"
+- we are literally storing these in the local mongodb database, since we havent named the database anything, it might name it as "test"
-- We also implemented two key functions here:
-  - `scheduleNewLaunch()`: adds a new launch document to the collection.
-  - `abortLaunchById()`: instead of deleting a launch document, this function adds new key-value pairs to it, marking it as aborted.

 ---